Irreplaceable

 "Irreplaceable" is a song recorded by American singer Beyoncé for her second studio album B'Day (2006).
 It was written by Shaffer "Ne-Yo" Smith, Tor Erik Hermansen, Mikkel S. Eriksen, Espen Lind, Amund Bjørklund, and Beyoncé, and was produced by Stargate and Beyoncé.
-Originally a country record, the song was rearranged as a mid-tempo ballad with pop and R&B influences by modifying the vocal arrangements and instrumentation.
+Originally a country record, the song was rearranged as a mid-tempo ballad with pop and "country-R&B" influences by modifying the vocal arrangements and instrumentation.
 During the production and recording sessions, Beyoncé and Ne-Yo wanted to create a record which people of either gender could relate to.
 The song's lyrics are about the breakdown of a relationship with an unfaithful man and the song contains a message about female empowerment.

 Following the moderate chart performances of "Déjà Vu" and "Ring the Alarm", "Irreplaceable" was released as the second international and third US single from B'Day on October 17, 2006, by Columbia Records.
-It became Beyoncé's fourth number-one in the US, remaining atop the US Billboard Hot 100 chart for 10 consecutive weeks.
-Internationally, it peaked at number one in Australia, Hungary, Ireland, and New Zealand, and at number four in the UK.
+It became Beyoncé's fourth number-one on the US Billboard Hot 100, remaining atop the chart for 10 consecutive weeks and emerging as the best-performing song on the chart of 2007.
+Internationally, it peaked at number one in Australia, Hungary, Ireland, and New Zealand.
 In 2024, the song was certified octuple platinum by the Recording Industry Association of America (RIAA), for digital sales of eight million units in the US.